|Country:||United States of America (USA)|

 |› HumuleneFlavors: woody, noble, spicy (α-caryophyllene)||28-34%31% avg|

 |› CaryophylleneFlavors: pepper, woody, herbal (β-caryophyllene)||8-10%9% avg.|

 |› All OthersIncluding β-pinene, linalool, geranoil & selinene||15-39%|

 Some popular beer styles that make use of the Triumph hop include Lager & Pale Ale.

 Triumph Hop Substitutions

-Experienced brewers have chosen the following hops as substitutions of Triumph:
+Experienced brewers have chosen the following hop varieties as substitutions of Triumph:

 Unfortunately, there is no lupulin powder version of the Triumph hop.
-Neither Yakima Chief Hops (Cryo/LupuLN2) nor Haas (Lupomax) have created versions of this hop in lupulin powder form yet.
-This new type of hop product is pure concentrated lupulin powder, which leads to more flavor when used in the whirlpool or dry hop additions.
+Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop variety in lupulin powder form yet.
+Too bad too - it is pure hop lupulin powder, which leads to huge, concentrated flavor when used in the whirlpool or dry hop additions.